SpudMillions/advent-of-code-2022/README.md

 Day5: Supply Stacks --- First Order Top Packages: FJSRQCFTN.
 Second Order Top Packages: CJVLJQPHS Day6 : Tuning Trouble --- Characters Processed for 4 unique: 1566.
 Characters processed for 14 unique: 2265 Day7 : No Space Left On Device --- Total Size Available to Delete: 1307902.
-Directory to delete: jswfprpl with size 7068748
+Directory to delete: jswfprpl with size 7068748 Day8 : Treetop Tree House --- There are 1715 trees visible.
+The best tree spot has 374400 trees visible.
 ```

 ## New Problems